-One of the things about the film that does legitimately work is Holly Marie Combs as final girl Jennifer.
+One of the things about the film that does legitimately work is Holly Marie Combs as Jennifer.
 She undergoes the typical final girl transformation but she does so in a way that makes her relatable to the audience.
 Her heart condition makes the viewer sympathetic to her plight but she proves to be somewhat of a badass in spite of her weakness.
 Although Jennifer isn’t scripted in such a way as to shatter any cliches or leave a lasting impression, Combs brings her to life in a way that helps carry the viewer through some of the drier sequences in the film.

 Another reason why I suggest that the film isn’t as bad as you remember is because it gets better with repeat viewing.
 I was not particularly impressed the first time I watched Dr. Giggles.
-But after giving it another chance with lowered expectations, I was able to appreciate it quite a bit more.
+But after giving it another chance, I was able to appreciate it quite a bit more.
 Taken strictly as popcorn entertainment and without the expectation of anything exceptional, it is entirely possible to enjoy this picture.
 I appreciate Dr. Giggles and its director Manny Coto (Tales from the Crypt 1991) for attempting to fill the void that was left in the horror genre in the early ’90s.

 Dr. Giggles is a post Nightmare on Elm Street and pre Scream slasher film that doesn’t get everything right and does not redefine the genre but it makes an effort, features a likable final girl, and delivers some memorable kill scenes.
-If you have written Dr. Giggles off as unwatchable, consider giving it another chance and do so with lowered expectations and an open mind.
+If you have written Dr. Giggles off as unwatchable, consider giving it another chance and do so with an open mind.
 Also before getting to critical, consider the time in which the film was released and the fact that it attempted to do right by the slasher genre when it was ailing.